The Grand Narrative

 erotic-hanbok.jpg

-Koreans are by no means alone in having philosophic or religious beliefs justifying an inferior status of women, but this particular one could lead to some very strange-sounding results.
+Koreans are by no means alone in having philosophical or religious beliefs justifying an inferior status of women, but this particular one could lead to some very strange-sounding results.
 For instance, Kim explains that one study of a villagers in 1990 found that they thought women were inferior to men because they did not carry the ki that men did, meaning that “women were believed to be passive receptacles of the life which men implanted in them; they played no active part in creating life.

 “While [men] aimed to transcend the body, women could never do so – their bodies were too valuable.
 A man’s mind and ki were considered more valuable than his corporeal limbs while a woman was most valued for her body and its reproductive labour.
 As a result, efforts were made to maintain sole control over women’s bodies, subjecting them to a protection and concealment that practically rendered their bodies invisible.” (p.101)